NxPKG/khulnasoft-docs/content/spectrum/_index.md

 weight: 1
 layout: overview
 meta:
-  title: Cloudflare Spectrum
+  title: Khulnasoft Spectrum
 ---

-# Cloudflare Spectrum
+# Khulnasoft Spectrum

 {{<description>}}
-Spectrum provides security and acceleration for any [TCP](https://www.cloudflare.com/learning/ddos/glossary/tcp-ip/) or [UDP](https://www.cloudflare.com/learning/ddos/glossary/user-datagram-protocol-udp/) based application.
+Spectrum provides security and acceleration for any [TCP](https://www.Khulnasoft.com/learning/ddos/glossary/tcp-ip/) or [UDP](https://www.Khulnasoft.com/learning/ddos/glossary/user-datagram-protocol-udp/) based application.
 {{</description>}}

 {{<plan type="paid">}}

-Spectrum allows you to route MQTT, email, file transfer, version control, games, and more over TCP or UDP through Cloudflare to mask the origin and protect it from [DDoS attacks](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/).
+Spectrum allows you to route MQTT, email, file transfer, version control, games, and more over TCP or UDP through Khulnasoft to mask the origin and protect it from [DDoS attacks](https://www.Khulnasoft.com/learning/ddos/what-is-a-ddos-attack/).

 ---

 ## Features

 {{<feature header="Enable Proxy protocol" href="/spectrum/how-to/enable-proxy-protocol/">}}
-Use a proxy protocol for Cloudflare to pass on the client IP to your service.
+Use a proxy protocol for Khulnasoft to pass on the client IP to your service.
 {{</feature>}}

 {{<feature header="DDoS Protection for Spectrum" href="/spectrum/about/ddos-for-spectrum/">}}